Blair1233/Class24/1-Lesson-Plans/12-Web-Development/2/Lessonplan.md

    - Distribute the following instructions if needed: [Personal Azure Account Setup Guide](https://docs.google.com/document/d/1gs_09b7eotl7hzTL82xlqPt-OwOd0aWA78qcQxtMr6Y/edit)

    - Make sure all students are set up prior to the next class.

+>Instructional staff who are unable to sign up for a free account will need to pay upfront and seek reimbursement.
+Let your AMs know and they will walk you through the reimbursement process.

+>Same goes for students.
+Instruct students to work with their SSA for reimbursement.

 ---